BOOK

 until the day evil was found in you.

-Your rich commerce led you to violence,
+Your rich commerce led you

 and you sinned.